Update – July 25, 2021

 2. Wear a mask.

-A face mask needs to fit snug on your face, and cover your nose, mouth, and beard completely.
-Wear a mask when you leave your home, if you are caring for someone at home who is sick or have been exposed to someone with COVID-19.
+Wear a mask that fits snugly on your face, and covers your nose, mouth, and beard completely.
+Wear a mask when you leave your home, if you are caring for someone at home who is sick, and if you have been exposed to someone with COVID-19.
 People with asthma should be able to wear face masks.
-If you adjust your mask often, then it probably doesn’t fit well.
-You may have to try different styles before you find one that fits best and is most comfortable.

-3. Keep a physical distance from other people.
+3. Keep a physical distance from people outside your household.

-Even though the vaccines have reduced the spread, the COVID-19 pandemic is still not over.
 In general, the more closely you interact with other people and the longer that interaction, the higher the risk of coronavirus or flu spread.
-Try to stay home when possible.
+Try to stay home when possible when these illnesses are spreading in your community.
 Avoid large crowds of people, especially in indoor locations.
 When in public, keep at least 6 feet apart.
 Stay away from people who are sick or have been in contact with someone who is sick.
 Even when you’re at home with family, don’t share makeup, food, dishes, or eating utensils.

-Being outdoors is generally safer than indoors because there is better air circulation outside.
-Keep your indoor spaces well-ventilated by opening windows or doors, using fans, running air cleaners, or using air filters in your HVAC system.
+Air circulation is important too.
+Keep your indoor spaces well-ventilated by opening windows or doors, using fans, running air cleaners, or using proper air filters in your HVAC system.

 Current evidence shows the risk of the coronavirus spreading is much lower outdoors than indoors.
-Good ventilation in your indoor environment may help reduce the spread of the new coronavirus.
+Good ventilation in your indoor environment may help reduce the spread of the coronavirus.
 It may also affect the risk of transmission (how fast it spreads).
-To help reduce the spread of the virus that causes COVID-19 in your home or business, consider these steps:

 On days when pollen is low and air quality is good, open your windows to let in fresh air.
 Run your HVAC system as much as possible (especially when windows are closed).
 Use high efficiency air filters in your HVAC system and replace them at least every three months.

-Take your daily asthma medicines to keep your asthma under control.
+Take your asthma control medicines as directed to keep your airways open.
 Eat well and get enough sleep.